Investigating texture six zero lepton mass matrices: Introduction

-Evidence of neutrino oscillations, as obtained from solar neutrino experiments \cite{solexp}, atmospheric neutrino experiments \cite{atmexp}, reactor based experiments \cite{reacexp} and accelerator based experiments \cite{accexp}, has firmly established the existence of massive neutrinos and mixing of lepton flavors.
-In the last few years, there has been considerable progress in the measurement of neutrino mass square differences and mixing angles, however, the absolute neutrino mass scale and the smallest lepton mixing angle $\theta_{13}$ are still unknown.
-Further, the presently available neutrino oscillation data does not throw any light on the neutrino mass hierarchy, which may be normal/inverted hierarchy and may even be degenerate.
-Furthermore, the situation becomes complicated when one realizes that neutrino masses are much smaller than charged fermion masses as well as it is yet not clear whether neutrinos are Dirac or Majorana particles.
-In the absence of a convincing fermion flavor theory in this regard, several approaches have been adopted, e.g., texture zeros \cite{text}, seesaw mechanism \cite{seesaw}, radiative mechanisms \cite{rad}, flavor symmetries \cite{flasym}, extra dimensions \cite{extra}, etc..
-In this context, texture specific mass matrices have received a good deal of attention in the literature, in particular, Fritzsch-like texture specific mass matrices seem to be very helpful in understanding the pattern of quark mixing and CP violation \cite{fri2000,group}.
-Taking clues from the success of these matrices in the context of quarks, several attempts have been made to consider texture specific lepton mass matrices \cite{fri2004}-\cite{nonflavor} for explaining the pattern of neutrino masses and mixing.
-In the absence of a sufficient amount of data regarding neutrino masses and mixing, it would require a very careful scrutiny of all possible textures to find viable structures, which are compatible with data and theoretical ideas, so that these are kept in mind while formulating mass matrices at the grand unified theory (GUT) scale.
+In the absence of a convincing fermion flavor theory, several approaches have been considered to understand fermion mass generation problem, e.g., texture zeros,\cite{text} \ seesaw mechanism,\cite{seesaw} \ radiative mechanisms,\cite{rad} \ flavor symmetries,\cite{flasym} \ extra dimensions,\cite{extra} \ etc..
+In this context, texture specific mass matrices have received a good deal of attention in the literature, in particular, Fritzsch-like texture specific mass matrices seem to be very helpful in understanding the pattern of quark mixings and CP violation.\cite{fri2000}\tocite{neelu} \ Taking clues from the success of these matrices in the context of quarks, several attempts have been made to consider texture specific lepton mass matrices \cite{fri2004}\tocite{nonflavor} for explaining the pattern of neutrino masses and mixings.
+In the absence of a sufficient amount of data regarding neutrino masses and mixings, it would require a very careful scrutiny of all possible textures to find viable structures, which are compatible with data and theoretical ideas, so that these are kept in mind while formulating mass matrices at the grand unified theory (GUT) scale.